WebLeash/monolith-devops/README.md

 ### Monitoring and Logging
 - **Amazon CloudWatch**: Use CloudWatch to monitor application metrics, set up alarms, and gain insights into application performance.
-- **Centralized Logging**: Use services like Amazon Elasticsearch Service (with Kibana) or Grafana Loki for centralized log management and analysis.
+- **Centralised Logging**: Use services like Amazon Elasticsearch Service (with Kibana) or Grafana Loki for centralised log management and analysis.

 ### CI/CD Pipeline
 - **Continuous Integration/Continuous Deployment**: Implement CI/CD pipelines using tools like Jenkins, GitLab CI, or AWS CodePipeline to automate testing and deployment processes.